-It is true that diamonds are held tightly in its spot on the jewellery set by prongs, metals claws, and tension force, any extreme pressure on their edges or thin surface can lead to fracture of scratches to your precious diamond stone.
+Diamonds are indeed held tightly in its spot on the jewellery set by prongs, metal claws, and tension force, any extreme pressure on their edges or thin surface can lead to fracture of scratches to your precious diamond stone.

 Myth #3 - All Natural Diamonds Are Colourless

 You must have seen colourless diamonds most in your lifetime, but those are not the only kind of stones that are formed in nature.
 On the contrary, diamonds occur in every shade naturally, depending upon the geological area where they’re found.
 Different gases trapped in the Earth’s crust often result in giving colour to natural diamonds.
 These stones can be found in yellow, blue, or pink shade.

 On the other hand, lab-grown diamonds are also manufactured in various shades by mixing them with several gases that result in producing coloured stones.

 There is little to no truth in natural diamonds being flawless.
 While the stones mined from nature have natural brilliance, they also contain internal and external impurities that are explained in our guide here.
 On average, more than 90% of natural diamonds contain irregularities in their appearance, and only 1% of overall mined diamonds fall under the topmost category of being flawless.

 However, when it comes to jewellery making, diamonds with the lowest impurities are considered the best choice.
 And if you’re looking to pick out diamond necklaces

 or any other jewellery with the right stone choice, then go through the diamond guide to better understand them before making a final decision on your purchase.